eml-eda/match/README.md

 - python3
 - pip3

-This can be achieved with
+This can be achieved by running the following command on a fresh Ubuntu 22.04 install:

 ```
 $ xargs -a system_requirements.txt sudo apt install -y
 ```

-A fresh install of Ubuntu 22.04 should satify all requirements.

-# Installation
+# Local Installation
 To install the latest release (with pip):

 ```